Frequently Asked Questions

 In a nutshell, the Validators operate a virtual AMM system that facilitates swaps between the industry's most liquid and most traded assets.

-Chainflip is being developed initially by Chainflip Labs, you can read more about us on our team page.
+Chainflip is being developed by Chainflip Labs, you can read more about us on our team page.

 The Protocol